Even when not in bloom, Hoya callistophylla is a plant worth growing for its beautiful leaves.

 Watering: As this plant is sensitive to overwatering, soak the soil thoroughly during the spring and summer, but allow it to dry out before watering again.
 Otherwise, you will increase the risk of root rot, and your plant will not be happy.
 It is relatively dormant during the fall and winter and needs only moderate watering.

-Propagation: Although layering is the easiest, using stem cuttings is the most popular method of propagating Hoya callistophylla.
+Propagation: Although layering is the easiest method, using stem cuttings is the most popular method of propagating Hoya callistophylla.
 Using leaf cuttings can be more challenging, while starting it from seeds is the simplest but the most time-consuming method.
 For best results, take cuttings only when the plant is actively growing and sow the seeds in spring and summer.

 Learn more at How to Grow and Care for Hoya.